A1R0NHZ/A1R0NHZ.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Hi!
-I am a Jr.researcher specializing in artificial intelligence and robotics, currently pursuing my Bachelor of Science (Honors) in Robotics and Artificial Intelligence at AMET University.
-I am actively looking for Master’s and Research Assistant opportunities to further develop my skills and contribute to meaningful projects.
+I am a junior researcher and AI engineer specializing in artificial intelligence, robotics, and signal processing.
+Currently, I am pursuing a Bachelor of Science (Honors) in Robotics and Artificial Intelligence at AMET University, Chennai, while also expanding my research experience internationally.

-My research journey has been guided by esteemed mentors, including <a href="https://kirim.kmutt.ac.th/converis/portal/detail/Person/54019785">Dr. Thawseeak Yingthorsuk</a>, alongside <a href="https://www.researchgate.net/profile/Ir-Dr-Malathy-Batumalay">Dr. Malathy Batumalay</a> and <a href="https://in.linkedin.com/in/duraimutharasan-bose-17728051">Dr. Duraimutharasan</a> .
-Under their supervision, I am exploring the intersection of Tsunami, mental health, physical sensors, and EEG technology through machine learning and deep learning methodologies.
-Additionally, I am delving into extremism detection, propaganda analysis, and radicalization through large language models.
-I have published three papers, with one paper accepted for presentation, and three additional papers currently under review.
-Driven by a commitment to social good, I am working toward the United Nations Sustainable Development Goals (UN SDGs) and other key global initiatives.
-My research interests are centered on creating innovative solutions that address critical areas like mental health and security.
-I believe that collaborative research and technology can drive impactful solutions to today’s most pressing challenges.
+I am actively seeking Master’s and Research Assistant opportunities to further enhance my skills and contribute to high-impact projects in AI and defense signal processing.

+Guided by distinguished mentors such as <a href="https://kirim.kmutt.ac.th/converis/portal/detail/Person/54019785" target="_blank" rel="noopener noreferrer">Dr. Thawseeak Yingthawornsuk</a>, <a href="https://www.researchgate.net/profile/Ir-Dr-Malathy-Batumalay" target="_blank" rel="noopener noreferrer">Dr. Malathy Batumalay</a>, and <a href="https://in.linkedin.com/in/duraimutharasan-bose-17728051" target="_blank" rel="noopener noreferrer">Dr. Duraimutharasan</a>, my research spans advanced deep learning applications for tsunami prediction, mental health diagnosis using EEG and ECG signal analysis, and extremism detection via large language models.

+I have published over a dozen papers, including award-winning works on psychological stress detection, tsunami forecasting, and depression detection.
+My ongoing projects focus on lightweight AI models optimized for edge devices, enabling clinical-grade reliability in real-time biomedical signal processing, as well as secure communication protocols for defense applications.

+Driven by a commitment to social impact and aligned with the United Nations Sustainable Development Goals (UN SDGs), I am passionate about developing AI-driven solutions for healthcare, security, and disaster management, blending cutting-edge research with ethical considerations and practical deployment.

+I believe collaborative research and innovation are key to tackling today’s complex global challenges and advancing technology responsibly.

 # 🔥 News
 - *2025.05*: 🎉🎉 Paper accepted by Journal of Applied Data Sciences (Q2): Study of Machine Learning Techniques for Predicting Panic Attacks with EEG and Personalized Binaural Beat Frequencies